Matri-Design-LLC/matritools/docs/nodefile-write_to_csv.rst

 ===========================
 write_to_csv
 ------------
-Writes all the parameters of each NodeFileRow into a node csv file as well as creates a corresponding tag file.
+Writes all the parameters of each Node into a node csv file as well as creates a corresponding tag file.

+Parameters:
-Parameters: None
+    None

-Returns: None
+Returns:
+    self

+Raises:
-Raises: RuntimeError
+    RuntimeError

 Example::

     from matritools import nodefile as nf

     # create a glyph
-    my_glyph = nf.AntzGlyph("example.csv")
+    my_glyph = nf.Glyph("example.csv")

     # create a node file
     my_node_file = nf.NodeFile("My Node File")